LibrariesHacked/librarieshacked/README.md

 ## Deployment

 Deployed using GitHub pages.
 Github should automatically deploy and build the site.
-The site is built with a remote Jekyll theme.

 ## Built With